alexcarpenter/alexcarpenter-11ty/src/posts/2019-06-10-us-coffee-roasters.md

 link: https://us-coffee-roasters.com
 tags:
 ---
-Back when I was hosting the [I Brew My Own Cofee podcast](http://www.ibrewmyowncoffee.com/) – I had crowd-sourced a list of US Coffee Roasters from a Reddit thread and piped that data into a spreadsheet.
+Back when I was hosting the [I Brew My Own Coffee podcast](http://www.ibrewmyowncoffee.com/) – I had crowd-sourced a list of US Coffee Roasters from a Reddit thread and piped that data into a spreadsheet.
 Last week I happened across that spreadsheet again and I thought I'd make a little site so folks could have access to the data.

 I had just updated my [eleventy-boilerplate](https://github.com/alexcarpenter/eleventy-boilerplate), so it was a great opportunity to give it a shot from start to finish with the new setup.